-Hydrogen fuel will play an important role in road transport, especially for trucks.
+Hydrogen as a fuel will play an important role in road transport.
+The target will be the truck industry.

-Another important area of application for hydrogen will be the aviation industry, where hydrogen is expected to make a significant contribution.
+Another important area for hydrogen will be the aviation industry.
+In this area, hydrogen is expected to make a significant contribution.

 The energy industry is undergoing a transition phase from fossil fuels to new energy solutions.
 Different energy resources compete with each other in an epic battle.
 These include crude oil, natural gas and biowaste, which are used to generate energy.
 Which energy resources will prevail is yet unknown.
 This depends on a whole range of factors.
 At present, attempts are being made to increase the efficiency of energy recovery through various techniques.